Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 person specifically named commanding him to arrest such person.

-(e) When the offense is bailable, the judge shall endorse on the
+(e) When the offense is eligible for pretrial release, the judge shall endorse on the

-warrant the amount of bail required by the order of the court, and if
+warrant the conditions of pretrial release required by the order of the court, and if

 the court orders the process returnable forthwith, the warrant shall